-Thankfully, due to print-on-demand technology, these initial errors will be corrected shortly.
+Thankfully, due to print-on-demand technology, these initial errors were corrected quickly.
 Even though the book went through multiple proofreading passes by professionals, small defects still get through.
 My apologies.

 Front cover: The blue lines around “OF” were misaligned vertically in some printings.

 Back cover: “the Lean” should have said “the Lean methodology” and has just been removed from future printings.

 Page 67: The chart is monthly data, but was incorrectly labeled “weekly.”